MCI Inc.: Bankruptcy

-On July 21, 2002, WorldCom filed bankruptcy in the largest such filing in United States history at the time (overtaken by the bankruptcies of both Lehman Brothers and Washington Mutual in a span of eleven days during September 2008).
+On July 21, 2002, WorldCom filed for Chapter 11 bankruptcy protection in the largest such filing in United States history at the time.
+(It would be overtaken in September 2008 by the bankruptcies of Lehman Brothers and Washington Mutual in a span of 11 days.)
 The WorldCom bankruptcy proceedings were held before U.S. Federal Bankruptcy Judge Arthur Gonzalez, who simultaneously heard the Enron bankruptcy proceedings, which were the second-largest bankruptcy case resulting from one of the largest corporate fraud scandals.
 None of the criminal proceedings against WorldCom and its officers and agents were originated by referral from Gonzalez or the Department of Justice lawyers.
 By the bankruptcy reorganization agreement, the company paid $750 million to the SEC in cash and stock in the new MCI, which was intended to be paid to wronged investors.

 Effective December 16, 2002, Michael Capellas became chairman and chief executive officer.
 On April 14, 2003, WorldCom changed its name to MCI, and relocated its corporate headquarters from Clinton, Mississippi, to Ashburn, Virginia.

 Even before then, however, employees from the MCI side of the merger had taken over top executive posts, while many longtime executives from the old WorldCom were pushed out.
 In late 2002, the company began moving most of its operations to its campus in Ashburn, which had opened in 2000.
 Capellas, for instance, spent most of his time in Northern Virginia.
 After the name change, one executive from the old MCI said, "We're taking our company back."
 Another wrote in an email, "My company was not founded in a motel coffee shop."

 In May 2003, in a controversial deal, the company was given a $45 million no-bid contract by the United States Department of Defense to build a cellular phone service in Iraq as part of the U.S.-led reconstruction effort despite the fact that the company was not known for its expertise in building wireless networks.

 WorldCom agreed to pay a civil penalty of $2.25 billion to the U.S. Securities and Exchange Commission.
 The deal was approved by federal judge Jed Rakoff in July 2003.
 In a sweeping consent decree, the SEC and Rakoff essentially took control of WorldCom.
 Rakoff appointed former SEC chairman Richard C. Breeden to oversee WorldCom's compliance with the SEC agreement.
 Breeden actively involved himself with the management of the company, and prepared a report for Rakoff, titled Restoring Trust, in which he proposed extensive corporate governance reforms, as part of an effort to "cast the new MCI into what he hoped would become a model of how shareholders should be protected and how companies should be run".